top of page

-Yung-Yi Diana Pan is an associate professor of sociology at City University of New York, Brooklyn College.
+Yung-Yi Diana Pan is currently Interim Executive Director of the Asian American/Asian Research Institute (AAARI) - CUNY, and Associate Professor of Sociology at City University of New York, Brooklyn College.
+She is also affiliated with the sociology department at the The Graduate Center.
 A 1.5-generation immigrant from Taiwan, who grew up in predominantly white Oregon, Diana has been interested in issues of racial inequalities for as long as she can remember.

 As a first-generation college student, Diana financed her own education -- from college through graduate school -- with financial aid (and is quite familiar with all things FAFSA).
 She is an alumna of the Ronald E. McNair Predoctoral Scholars program, and the CSU Sally E. Casanova Predoctoral program.
 Diana earned her BA in Ethnic Studies and Political Science from Oregon State University, MA in Ethnic Studies from San Francisco State University, and PhD in Sociology from University of California, Irvine.